 OK, we're done creating our awesome course using LearnDash LMS.
 Give yourself a big pat on the back.
 Now you're ready to launch it and start earning some revenue.
 But, before you do, I want to give your some tips for giving your brand new online course the best launch possible!

 OK, that's it.
-I hope you've found this LearnDash LMS tutorial useful and the tips above for creating hype and buzz around the launch of your online course.
+I hope you've found this LearnDash LMS tutorial helpful and the tips above for creating hype and buzz around the launch of your online course.
 I want to wish you the best of luck in your course creation and launch!
 Now go create the best course that you can!